-You need to plan ahead in order to transfer the balance of your payment to the notaire’s account in plenty of time for the signing date.
+The balance of your payment will need to have been paid into the notaire’s account in plenty of time for the signing date.
 The house will not become yours until all the funds required (including mortgage funds) for the house purchase and all associated fees have been sent to the notaires bank account.
 Our Currency Zone has practical advice and tips on buying euros.

 Once you have signed the contract, it’s time to crack open the champagne!
 You’re now the proud new owner of your very own French Property!

 Head over to our Owning Property zone to learn everything you need to know as a French homeowner.

 From planning your property-hunting trip to collecting the keys—FrenchEntrée is here to guide you, advise you, and hold your hand through the entire process.
 Ready to get started on your property search?
 Browse our property for sale in locations all over France.
 About to make an offer on a potential buy?
 Read our step by step articles on every aspect of the purchase process then check out our property articles for the latest news, insider tips, and expert FAQs.